-A tour of two totally different destinations, many companies operate an excursion to the spectacular Camuy Cave system, a million-year-old cavern, and the Arecibo Telescope, the largest single-dish radio telescope in the world.
+This tour features two totally different destinations, but many companies operate an excursion to the spectacular Camuy Cave system, a million-year-old cavern, and the Arecibo Telescope, the largest single-dish radio telescope in the world.
 They rank among Puerto Rico's best attractions, and you can visit both in a single-day, nine-hour trip.

 08 of 10

 If caving, rappelling, canyoning, zip lines, and free jumps sound like your idea of a perfect day out, you're going to love heading out with companies like Acampa and Aventuras Tierra Adentro, both of which will introduce you to the more daring side of the El Yunque rainforest.
 Be sure to check out Toro Verde, a rainforest eco-park that boasts one of the longest zip lines in the world, a thrill-ride 600 feet in the air strapped in a custom harness.Continue to 9 of 10 below.

 09 of 10

-There are many dive companies in Puerto Rico, but I'm partial to Culebra Divers.
-Walter was my guide for my first-ever dive, and I couldn't have asked for a better instructor.
-The waters off Culebra's Cayo Norte weren't too shabby either, giving me a chance to see some of Puerto Rico's underwater residents.
+There are many dive companies in Puerto Rico, but Culebra Divers is one of the best.
+The waters off Culebra's Cayo Norte will give you a perfect opportunity to see some of Puerto Rico's underwater sites, including: